 - High-quality extra-virgin olive oil

-- 4 ounces pecorino Romano cheese, finely grated
+- 4 ounces pecorino Romano cheese, finely grated (1 cup)

 - 1 teaspoon freshly ground black pepper, plus more as needed

-- ¼ to ⅓ cup heavy cream, divided
+- ¼ cup heavy cream, divided

 Instructions

-- Preheat the oven to 500°F (if using a baking sheet) or as high as it will go (if using a baking stone/steel; place the stone/steel in the bottom third of the oven before you start preheating).
+- Preheat the oven to 500°F (if using a baking sheet) or as high as it will go (if using a baking stone/steel; place the stone in the top third or place the steel in the bottom third of the oven before you start preheating).
 Let the oven preheat for at least 30 minutes.
 Then, if you’re using a baking stone or steel, switch the oven to Broil on high.

-- Stretch or roll out your dough to a 12- to 14-inch circle, then transfer it to an oiled or parchment-lined baking sheet or a lightly floured pizza peel (if using a baking stone/steel).
+- Stretch or roll out your dough to a 12- to 14-inch circle, then transfer it to a baking sheet / pizza pan or a lightly floured pizza peel (if using a baking stone/steel).

-- Transfer the pizza to the oven and bake until the crust is golden and the cheese has browned in spots—8 to 10 minutes on the baking sheet, 6 to 8 minutes on the baking stone/steel.
+- Transfer the pizza to the oven and bake until the crust is golden and the cheese has browned in spots—8 to 10 minutes on the baking sheet, 5 to 8 minutes on the baking stone/steel.

 Rachael says